-To manage train services affected by disruption, the priority order below will be used:
+To manage train services affected by disruption, the priority order below will be used when allocating paths through a final decision:

-- 1. passenger trains over other trains; - 2. trains which operate on routes that link major nodes, at which they connect to other train services (trunk and feeder services); - 3. trains which run over long distances to reach the final destination, - 4. trains which operate on routes with single-track sections.
+- 1. passenger trains over other trains: - 2. trains which operate on routes that link major nodes, at which they connect to other train services (trunk and feeder services); - 3. trains which run over long distances to reach the final destination, - 4. trains which operate on routes with single-track sections.